What is matcha tea?

 Does matcha help prevent hair loss or male pattern baldness?

 Recent studies suggest matcha’s powerful catechin EGCG inhibits a compound that synthesizes DHT (dihydrotestosterone), the hormone that causes male pattern baldness.
 Additionally, the overall good health that matcha tea encourages may also help prevent hair loss.
-Learn more at hairlossrevolution.com from our friends at Hair Loss Revolution.
+For more information you may want to look beyond a Matcha FAQ page like this.
+Check out hairlossrevolution.com from our friends at Hair Loss Revolution.